Did 30k people recover from COVID-19 after eating “Bhabhi Ji Ke Papad” asks Raut

 It's not that opposition ruled states like Maharashtra, West Bengal and Delhi were doing bad, and only BJP-led NDA states were excelling in the fight, he added.

-"We should not be pointing fingers at each other," he said, and stressed that the Shiv Sena has been been maintaining that the battle against COVID has to be fought under the leadership of Prime Minister Narendra Modi.
+"We should not be pointing fingers at each other," he said, and stressed that the Shiv Sena has been maintaining that the battle against COVID has to be fought under the leadership of Prime Minister Narendra Modi.

 He charged that from September 1 onwards, the Centre has stopped supplies of medical equipment like PPE Kits and masks, putting an additional burden of Rs 350 crore on the Maharashtra government.